-Conversely, a push service is also able to deny service to user agents.
+A push service is also able to deny service to user agents.
 Intentional failure to deliver messages is difficult to distinguish from faults, which might occur due to transient network errors, interruptions in user agent availability, or genuine service outages.

-9.5.
+8.5.
 Logging Risks

-Server request logs can reveal subscription-related URIs.
-Acquiring a push message subscription URI enables the receipt of messages or deletion of the subscription.
-Acquiring a push URI permits the sending of push messages.
-Logging could also reveal relationships between different subscription-related URIs for the same user agent.
-Encrypted message contents are not revealed to the push service.

-Limitations on log retention and strong access control mechanisms can ensure that URIs are not learned by unauthorized entities.
+Server request logs can reveal subscription-related URIs or relationships between subscription-related URIs for the same user agent.
+Limitations on log retention and strong access control mechanisms can ensure that URIs are not revealed to unauthorized entities.

-10. IANA Considerations
+9. IANA Considerations

-This protocol defines new HTTP header fields in Section 10.1.
-New link relation types are identified using the URNs defined in Section 10.2.
-Port registration is defined in Section 10.3
+This protocol defines new HTTP header fields in Section 9.1.
+New link relation types are identified using the URNs defined in Section 9.2.
+Port registration is defined in Section 9.3

-10.1.
+9.1.
 Header Field Registrations